MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

    ![Screenshot that shows selecting Share pull request on a P R's Overview page.](media/pull-requests/share.png)

-1. On the **Share pull request** screen, add recipients by typing their names in the **To:** field and selecting from the user and group names that appear.
+1. On the **Share pull request** screen, add recipients by typing their names in the **To:** field and selecting from the user names that appear.
 You can also remove recipients.

 1. Add an optional message in the **Note (Optional)** field, and then select **Send**.
 Recipients receive an email requesting their attention and linking to the PR.

+>[!NOTE]
+>If you use the built-in email feature, you can only send the email to project members' individual addresses.
+Adding a team group or security group to the **To:** line isn't supported.
+If you add an email account that the system doesn't recognize, you receive a message that one or more recipients of your email don't have permissions to read the mailed pull request.

+::: moniker-end
+::: moniker range="< azure-devops"
+For the email feature to work, your administrator for Azure DevOps Server must [configure an SMTP server](/azure/devops/server/admin/setup-customize-alerts?view=azure-devops-2020&preserve-view=true).

 ::: moniker-end